Helping practices to be their best.

 - assist medical practitioners at our clinics to provide you with appropriate health care, treatment and services.

 There are circumstances where we may be permitted or required by law to disclose your personal information to third parties.
 For example, to Medicare, Police, insurers, solicitors, government regulatory bodies, tribunals, courts of law, hospitals, debt collection agents, the electronic transfer of prescriptions service or to the MyHealth record system.

 It may also be shared with other healthcare professionals involved in your care and other persons involved in your care.

 Generally, this will only happen in ways you would reasonably expect or otherwise with your consent.
 For example, Better Medical may disclose your personal information to your GP or to a medical specialist involved in your care; to a hospital or aged care facility if you are referred for respite or higher levels of care; or to other healthcare professionals who are involved in your care such as nurses, occupational therapists, pharmacists, physiotherapists, podiatrists, dentists and the ambulance service.

-- To establish, exercise or defend an equitable claim;
+- establishing, exercising or defending an equitable claim;

-- When there is a statutory requirement to do so;
+- when there is a statutory requirement to do so; or

-- During the course of providing medical services through electronic transfer of prescriptions, MyHealth Record / PCEHRsystem (i.e. Shared Health Summary, Event Summary).
+- during the course of providing medical services through electronic transfer of prescriptions or the MyHealth Record / PCEHR system (i.e. Shared Health Summary, Event Summary).

 Contractors and other service providers